Educational Leadership, MEd

 - Demonstrate a deep commitment to diversity issues by recognizing and respecting a variety of ideas, values, and cultures to impact student learning.

 Delaware State University commits itself to supporting students’ professional goals that will exemplify ethical and authentic leadership qualities in public schools and other related educational institutions.
 Leadership abilities will be developed and refined through the integration of educational philosophies, theories, leadership constructs, and critical thought in the arenas of educational literacy, communication, systematic and empirical research inquiries, socio-cultural perspective, professional development, and transformational leadership.
 This program includes a six-credit internship, through which students will have an opportunity to apply experience and develop their leadership competencies in a real-life education setting.

 DSU Graduates will be able to:

-- An on-line application for admission.
+- Completed online application for admission.

 - Official transcript(s) of all academic work completed.

 - Graduate Record Exam (GRE) or Miller Analogies Test (MAT) scores.
 Testing must be within 5 years of the application.
 Scores must be submitted prior to being admitted into the program.
 The acceptable cut off scores: (i) GRE: 40 percentiles (+ - 1) and a score of 3.0 or better on the Analytical Writing component; or (ii) MAT: 40 percentiles (+ - 1).
 Or the on-campus writing sample (i.e., an on campus writing sample). in lieu of the GRE/GMAT scores.